 - Use medicine or a special device to help your cervix get soft and open up.

 - “Break your water” by making a small opening in the sac filled with amniotic fluid.
 This is not painful, but you may feel fluid leak out when the amniotic sac is broken.

 - Use a gloved finger to separate the amniotic sac from the wall of your uterus.
 This is called “sweeping the membranes” or “stripping the membranes.”
 It can feel uncomfortable and cause cramping or spotting.
 This method releases hormones that may make labor start for some women.

 - Give you a medicine called oxytocin (brand name: Pitocin).
 It will start your contractions and help them get strong and regular.
-Oxytocin is given intravenously (through an IV needle into your vein).
+Oxytocin is given intravenously (through a needle into your vein).
 It usually starts to work in one to two hours and the dose is adjusted by your doctor.